 What Causes Fibromyalgia?

 The exact cause of fibromyalgia remains a mystery.
-There are a number of theories, but none have been entirely agreed upon.
-A variety of factors may be involved, such as:
+However, there are a number of theories that people in the medical field agree on.
+A variety of things play a factor, such as:

 - An illness

 - Repetitive injuries

 - Stressful or traumatic events – such as vehicle accidents